 Moving is deceptively complex.
-The hard part is not packing boxes — it is the long tail of address changes, utility transfers, school enrollment, and forwarded mail that quietly stretches over two months.
+The hard part is not packing boxes.
+It is the long tail of address changes, utility transfers, school enrollment and forwarded mail that quietly stretches over two months.
 This 8-week template covers a residential move within the same metro area.
 International moves and cross-country moves typically extend the timeline by 4–6 weeks for shipping and customs.

 How an 8-week move breaks down